archia/colorful-scroller/README.md

 # colorful-scroller
-This uses only vanilla javascript, css and PHP.
-It enables dynamic coloring of individual words with a text string while scrolling.
+This enables a text string to scroll tele-type style with dynamic coloring of individual words of the text string.
+It uses only vanilla javascript, css and PHP.